Committees

 Chairs: Evan Zuckerman

 The Finance Committee works on all issues of synagogue financing, including budget preparation.
-They work in conjunction with our Treasurer, Financial Secretary, Synagogue Administrator, and Bookkeeper to ensure the financial operations of the synagogue run smoothly.
+They work in conjunction with our Treasurer, Financial Secretary, Executive Director, and Bookkeeper to ensure the financial operations of the synagogue run smoothly.
+After prior review by the Board, this committee shall also present at a meeting of the Congregation by the end of each fiscal year a proposed budget for the following fiscal year, for approval by the Congregation.

 Fundraising Committee